 If Community Councils are to be fully representative and act in the interests of their communities as a whole, it is important that they do not favour a particular political party, ethnic group, gender or age group.
-They must make an effort to seek the views of the local community and avoid any automatic assumption that Community Councillors' personal views reflect those of the wider community.
-Indeed, sometimes Community Councillors will be expected to put aside their personal views entirely if, having engaged with their local community, it transpires that their own opinion does not reflect that of the community at large.
-This can be one of the most challenging aspects of being public service as a Community Councillor.
+They should make an effort to seek the views of the local community and avoid any automatic assumption that Community Councillors' personal views reflect those of the wider community.